wildfly/wildfly/testsuite/README.txt

 4. Executing tests from the command line

-Tests are run using the build.sh and build.bat shell scripts in the testsuite directory.
+Tests are run using the build.sh and build.bat shell scripts in the main build directory.

-> cd testsuite
+At present, running the integration tests also runs the unit tests.

 # run the default module and its tests (-Dintegration.module -Dsmoke.integration.tests)
 > ./build.sh clean test